Tag Archives: Pope Francis

 Woke Pope to feminize the Church

 The ordinary Catholic faithful is left stunned by what this present pope is perpetrating in Holy Mother the Church.
-Among other things, he is imposing participatory democracy on the Church, a form of government totally incompatible with the government of the last two thousand years.
+Among other things, he is imposing participatory democracy on the Church, a form of government totally incompatible with the hierarchical government of the last two thousand years.
 He ruthlessly banned the traditional Mass that goes back centuries, showing an appalling lack of charity.
 He condemns those adhering to the traditional Church as sinful and schismatic.
 Now he recognises a new sin: masculinity.

 He declares there is too much sinful masculinity in the Church and calls upon theologians, particularly feminist theologians, to ‘demasculinize’ the Church.
 It’s hard to believe these words and actions emanate from the Vicar of Christ.